Troubleshoot test splitting

 Other ways to split tests

 Some third party applications and libraries might help you to split your test suite.
 These applications are not developed or supported by CircleCI.
-Please check with the owner if you have issues using it with CircleCI.
+Check with the owner if you have issues using it with CircleCI.
 If you’re unable to resolve the issue you can search and ask on our forum, Discuss.

 -